reissbaker/st4t3/README.md

 actually referring to a real state that exists in the state machine you defined, and didn't typo "Jupm" instead of "Jump."

-All events generated by state machines take the state as the first argument to the callback (although you can of course leave it out if you don't need it).
+All events generated by state machines take the props as the first argument to the callback (although you can of course leave it out if you don't need it).
 However, the EventEmitter API is fairly generic, if you want to import it and use it for your own purposes; it takes a single type parameter defining the